28.7: Calcium Signaling

 Ca2+ is central to numerous cellular processes and functions.
 Its chemical features, including a low hydration energy, high polarizability, relative flexibility of coordination sites and bond length, and large concentration gradient across cellular membranes (100 nM intracellular to 2 mM extracellular) due to low intracellular levels make it the ion of choice at the core of cellular signaling in prokaryotes and eukaryotes alike.

-In studying calcium ion signaling we will focus on four key areas:
+In studying calcium ion signaling, we will focus on four key areas:

-- Ca2+ binding proteins and their binding partners in signaling pathways: We will focus on one key Ca2+ binding protein, calmodulin (CAM), and the kinase that it activates, Ca2+/CAM protein kinases or CAMKs.
+- Ca2+ binding proteins and their binding partners in signaling pathways: We will focus on one key Ca2+ binding protein, calmodulin (CAM), and the kinase it activates, Ca2+/CAM protein kinases or CAMKs.

 The next two sections are adapted and modified from Sharma et al. Biomedicines 2021, 9(9), 1077; https://doi.org/10.3390/biomedicines9091077.
 Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/).

-Buffering of intracellular Ca2+ on concentrations
+Buffering of intracellular Ca2+ ion concentrations

 Storage of intracellular Ca2+ - Proteins